Wise enables you to change currencies and transfer funds overseas at a low cost. We take a closer look to determine what this bargain entails.

 - Verify your identity by sending digital copies of your ID.

-- Provide the bank account information for the individual receiving your payments from abroad.
+- Provide the bank account information for the individual receiving your payments.

 - Review the summary provided by Wise and click the 'Confirm' button.